Contact%20dermatitis Treatment

 - Recommended in patients who have >10-25% of their body surface area (BSA) affected or if they have been exposed to allergens that cause symptoms to persist

-- Rapid symptomatic relief of allergic contact dermatitis
+- Rapid symptomatic relief of ACD

 Antihistamines (Oral)